core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For endpoints that support the group mode, the following applies.

-* For endpoints that use authenticated encryption, the AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of RFC9053}} is mandatory to implement as Signature Encryption Algorithm (see {{ssec-common-context-cs-enc-alg}}).
+* For endpoints that use authenticated encryption, the AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of RFC9053}} is mandatory to implement as Group Encryption Algorithm (see {{ssec-common-context-cs-enc-alg}}).

 * For many constrained IoT devices it is problematic to support more than one signature algorithm.
 Existing devices can be expected to support either EdDSA or ECDSA.
 In order to enable as much interoperability as we can reasonably achieve, the following applies with respect to the Signature Algorithm (see {{ssec-common-context-cs-alg}}).